XinFinOrg/BlockDegree/gulp-instructions.md

 Sometimes, the browser does not reload, or if you change the data structure for courses, it might not immediately make changes (gulp only watches the courses.hbs to regenerate the page), when that happens, you can manually rebuild the website or compile the courses page (2 separate commands).

-This will rebuild the html pages.
+Rebuild the html pages.
 ```
 gulp html
 ```

-This will rebuild the course pages.
+Rebuild the course overview pages.
 ```
 gulp compileCourseOverview
 ```